MileHacker Logo

 Beach & Pool Clubs

 Akumal Bay: Restaurants and bars offer beach chairs and umbrellas for rent.
-Half Moon Bay: La Buena Vida is a popular spot with a pool, beach access, and a lively bar area.
-Resorts: Most all-inclusive resorts possess extensive swimming pool areas and private beach clubs.
+Half Moon Bay: La Buena Vida is a popular spot with access to a pool, beach access, and a lively bar area.
+Resorts: Most all-inclusive resorts possess extensive swimming the areas around the pool and private beach clubs.

 Yoga & Meditation